Natpol50/Natpol50/README.md

 </p>

 ## 0x02 // SYSTEM_PROFILE
 Hi, I am Nathan Polette, also known as Asha Geyon (Natpol50).
 I am an IT engineering student passionate about development, systems, and networking, with a practical and problem-solving mindset.
 I enjoy building useful, clean, and maintainable projects while continuously learning in depth.
 Got a challenge or an idea?
-Let us build it.
+Let's build it.

 - Identity: Nathan Polette (Asha Geyon / Natpol50)
 - Status: 20 y/o, 3rd year IT engineering student